How to set yourself apart from the competition on social media marketing platforms

 In short, use imagery that is calming, clean and up-lifting when it appropriately reflects your brand message.
 Clean, simple and calming messaging draws your audience to interact and engage with your brand.

 Engagement via Personal Connection

 The amount of technology that we interact with on a daily basis can be overwhelming.
-People crave personal interaction, which can be accomplished using social media as a tool to interact with others.
+People crave personal interaction, which can be accomplished using social media marketing as a tool to interact with others.
 Marketers can inspire interaction through content such as instructional videos, ratings and reviews, or requests for tips or suggestions on both products and services that you have to offer.
 While the following example from Starbucks draws criticism from followers wanting other beverages from years past, it appropriately sets the stage for indulging in specialty holiday coffee:

 Likewise, personalization can promote feelings of personal connection.
 The following landing page below from Stitch Fix highlights an inclusive, inviting approach, with main categories for men, women and kids helping to offer a personalized shopping experience for those respective shoppers:

 How your brand messaging is designed will determine how compelled your viewers are to engage with your content.
 Images should be clean, crisp, and concise in order to capture the attention of your audience and future audiences.
 A simple message presented through calming, yet highly effective means can be a powerful tool for engagement with your audience.
 In addition, being aware of environmental and cultural trends that are grabbing the attention of consumers can have a strong impact on your marketing.

 Being mindful of the things that mean the most to your audience when developing the imagery and video content should be top priority to your marketing efforts.
 Set yourself apart from the pack by engaging your audience with clean, calming, and consistent social media marketing content, and watch your brand continue to grow.